Invorom/accidents-analysis/README.md

 # Car Accidents Analysis with Hadoop

 ## Project Description
 This project aims to analyze car accident data to extract useful statistics.
 The main goal is to identify trends and patterns in accident data to propose improved safety measures.
-This project utilizes Hadoop for processing large-scale data.

 ## Prerequisites
 Before starting, ensure you have the following installed:
-- Hadoop
-- Java
 - Python

 ## Installation